larissasayurifutino/maps/README.md

 This project aims:

-* to practice how to use maps to tell a story thta its comprehensions depens on a spacial analysis.
-It is part of Datavis Studio 02 and Desenvolvimento de Aplicativos Web classes from Master em Jornalismo de Dados e Data Storytelling (INSPER).
+* to practice how to use maps to tell a story whose comprehensions depends on a spacial analysis.
+It is part of 'Datavis Studio 02' and 'Desenvolvimento de Aplicativos Web' classes from Master em Jornalismo de Dados e Data Storytelling (INSPER).

 ## Details